div-ops123/Kubernetes-Infrastructure-Automation/README.md

-### Project Overview: Kubernetes(kubeadm) Infrastructure Automation on AWS
+### Project Overview: End-To-End DevOps Kubernetes Project with Terraform Ansible Jenkins and ArgoCD

+# PERSUASIVE CONTENTS

 **Goal**: Provision a scalable, containerized note-taking app on Kubernetes, deployed on EC2 instances using Terraform for infrastructure, Ansible for configuration management, and a CI/CD pipeline (Jenkins + Harness) for automation, using Terraform modules for networking and compute, and remote state in S3/DynamoDB.

-## Kubernetes & Ansible:
+## Kubernetes Setup:
-One Control Node, One Master Node, and a Highly Available Worker Node setup across Two AZs.
+Self-Managed K8s: 3 EC2 instances (1 control plane, 2 workers?) running kubeadm.

 **Components**:
 - **Infrastructure (Terraform)**: